-As the Housing Element is updated, the City will review the other elements for consistency and modified if necessary.
-Specifically, this Housing Element proposes some land use changes to accommodate housing growth over the next eight years.
-The Land Use Element will be amended to consistent with this proposal.
-Furthermore, the City will be updating the Safety Element to address new requirements in State law.
+As the Housing Element is updated, the City will review the other elements for consistency and modify if necessary.
+Specifically, this Housing Element proposes land use changes to accommodate housing growth over the next eight years.
+The Land Use Element will be amended to be consistent with this proposal.
+Furthermore, the City will be updating the Safety Element as well as adding an Environmental Justice Element to address new requirements in State law.